MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-login-cli.md

 ## Create a self-hosted runner

 You can set up a self-hosted runner in the GitHub Docs.
 A self-hosted runner can run on any machine that can connect to GitHub.
 You may choose to use a self-hosted runner if you have an automation task in your workflow that requires extensive dependencies, specific licensing requirements such as a USB dongle for a software license, or other machine or software-specific needs.
-Your machine can be a physical machine, a VM, a container and located in your data center or in the cloud.
+Your machine can be a physical machine, a VM, or a container.
+You can place the runner in your datacenter or in the cloud.

-In this article, we are going to use a Windows VM hosted in Azure that will be configured with Azure Stack Hub specific PowerShell requirements.
+In this article, you are going to use a Windows VM hosted in Azure that will be configured with Azure Stack Hub specific PowerShell requirements.

 For instructions on setting up, configuring, and connecting your self-hosted runner to your repository, see the GitHub Docs, "[About self-hosted runners](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners)".
-Once you have your runner added to your repository, you can find instructions on adding the runner as an action in your workflow.

 ![Self hosted runner connected](.\media\ci-cd-github-action-login-cli\github-actions-self-hosted-runner.png)